-- (A) Basic Appraisal Principles (30 hours);

-- (B) Basic Appraisal Procedures (30 hours);

-- (C) The 15 hour National USPAP Course or its equivalent (15 hours);

-- (D) General Appraisal Market Analysis and Highest and Best Use (30 hours);

-- (E) Statistics, Modeling and Finance (15 hours);

-- (F) General Appraiser Sales Comparison Approach (30 hours);

-- (G) General Appraiser Site Valuation and Cost Approach (30 hours);

-- (H) General Appraiser Income Approach (60 hours);

-- (I) General Appraiser Report Writing and Case Studies (30 hours); and

-- (J) Appraisal Subject Matter Electives (30 hours).

-- (3) Applicants completing the required three hundred (300) classroom hours of study shall be able to demonstrate that their education involved coverage of all topics listed below, with particular emphasis on the appraisal of non-residential properties:

-- (A) Influences on real estate value;

-- (B) Legal consideration in appraisal;

-- (C) Types of value;

-- (D) Economic principles;

-- (E) Real estate markets and analysis;

-- (F) Valuation process;

-- (G) Property description;

-- (H) Highest and best use analysis;

-- (I) Appraisal math and statistics;

-- (J) Sales comparison approach;

-- (K) Site value;

-- (L) Cost approach;

-- (M) Income approach:

-- (i) estimation of income and expenses;

-- (ii) operating statement ratios;

-- (iii) direct capitalization;

-- (iv) cash flow estimates;

-- (v) measures of cash flow; and

-- (vi) discounted cash flow analysis;

-- (N) Valuation of partial interests;

-- (O) Narrative report writing; and

-- (P) Successful completion of the 15-hour Uniform Standards of Professional Appraisal Practice (USPAP) course within the six (6) year period preceding the date of the application.
+\$20-504-5 Department of Consumer Protection (D) General Appraisal Market Analysis and Highest and Best Use (30 hours); (E) Statistics, Modeling and Finance (15 hours); (F) General Appraiser Sales Comparison Approach (30 hours); (G) General Appraiser Site Valuation and Cost Approach (30 hours); (H) General Appraiser Income Approach (60 hours); (I) General Appraiser Report Writing and Case Studies (30 hours); and (J) Appraisal Subject Matter Electives (30 hours).
+(3) Applicants completing the required three hundred (300) classroom hours of study shall be able to demonstrate that their education involved coverage of all topics listed below, with particular emphasis on the appraisal of non-residential properties: (A) Influences on real estate value; (B) Legal consideration in appraisal; (C) Types of value; (D) Economic principles; (E) Real estate markets and analysis; (F) Valuation process; (G) Property description; (H) Highest and best use analysis; (I) Appraisal math and statistics; (J) Sales comparison approach; (K) Site value; (L) Cost approach; (M) Income approach: (i) estimation of income and expenses; (ii) operating statement ratios; (iii) direct capitalization; (iv) cash flow estimates; (v) measures of cash flow; and (vi) discounted cash flow analysis; (N) Valuation of partial interests; (O) Narrative report writing; and (P) Successful completion of the 15-hour USPAP course within the six (6) year period preceding the date of the application.
 Said course shall consist of at least fifteen (15) classroom hours, including a cumulative examination, and shall be taught by an AQB certified USPAP instructor who is a state certified residential or state certified general appraiser.
-The hours of instruction completed

-as part of the USPAP course shall be applied as a credit toward the total number of hours listed as a prerequisite to sit for the examination in subsection (a)(2) of this section.
+The hours of instruction completed as part of the USPAP course shall be applied as a credit toward the total number of hours listed as a prerequisite to sit for the examination in subdivision (2) of this subsection.
+(4) As a prerequisite to sit for the examination, completion of either three thousand (3,000) hours of appraisal experience, as defined in subparagraphs (A) and (B) of this subdivision, or equivalent experience as determined by the commission.

-- (4) As a prerequisite to obtain certification, either three thousand (3,000) hours of appraisal experience, as defined in subparagraphs (A) and (B) of this subdivision, or equivalent experience as determined by the commission. - (A) Three thousand (3,000) hours of appraisal experience obtained during no fewer than thirty (30) months is required.
+(A) Three thousand (3,000) hours of appraisal experience obtained during no fewer than eighteen (18) months is required.
 Experience documentation in the form of an appraisal log shall be submitted to support the experience claimed.